 Look for robust procedures

-It’s worth noting that while CNC machining is the best manufacturing method to create watertight marine housings or enclosures, achieving them in reality relies on the CNC machining company having robust procedures that are consistently followed.
+It’s worth noting that while CNC machining is the best manufacturing method to create watertight underwater housings or enclosures, achieving them in reality relies on the CNC machining company having robust procedures that are consistently followed.

 Manufacturing precisely mating components for marine applications takes skilled, experienced machinists, backed up by a series of processes that will ensure repeatable quality.
 If you’re looking for a CNC machining company that’s up to the job, make sure you ask what methodology, processes, or procedures they use to reassure you that your components are in safe hands.